cdl-geneseo/geneseo-dictionary/B/Boo-bye.md

 # Boo-bye

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Boo-bye

 Created by  Zachary Arthur, last modified by  Unknown User (jmb53) on Nov 20, 2012

 IN: Dismissal of something, similar to &quot;whatever&quot;.
 Said to be derived from SNL sketch.
 See also ''b'bye''.
 F94 IN: Obs.
 S99 IN: Obs.
 F06J.Boselli, 2012: Only 13% of participants could identify the term, leading us to affirm its state as an obsolete term.